 What does Highland Hospice offer?

-Last Aid is a simple half day course which aims to create awareness and discussion on topics related to Death and Dying.
+Last Aid is a simple course delivered on the Zoom platform.
+Last Aid aims to create awareness and discussion on topics related to Death and Dying.
 It is an interactive course, with two instructors and up to 20 participants.
 The instructors will aim to give practical tips on how you can provide comfort to someone who is dying, and what you can do to plan for your own and your family's future.

 The topics discussed are delivered in 4 sections: